imasifakhtar/Terribly-Tiny-Tales-Assignment/README.md

 Apologies for the confusion earlier.
 Here's the additional point for the README file regarding the structure and usage of the `data.json` file:

 ### User Data Source - `data.json`
-- **Local Data Storage**: The application's user-related data is stored within the `data.json` file, which contains details such as full name, follower and following counts, a brief bio, social URL, verification status, premium status, statistics data, and posts authored by the user.
+- **Local Data Storage**: The application's user-related data is stored within the `data.json` file located in public folder, which contains details such as full name, follower and following counts, a brief bio, social URL, verification status, premium status, statistics data, and posts authored by the user.

 The `data.json` file structure: